OnePlus Is Asking You to Help Choose the OnePlus 5's Retail Box

 Photo Credit: Weibo

-Coming back to the OnePlus 5, the upcoming flagship from the Chinese company has seen teasers rumours pouring in almost everyday as we lead up to its launch on June 15.
+Coming back to more 'mundane' details related to the OnePlus 5, the upcoming flagship from the Chinese company has seen teasers rumours pouring in almost everyday as we lead up to its launch on June 15.
 The most recent teaser this week involved a camera sample comparison between the OnePlus 5 and some unknown other, while leaked renders separately tip a vertical dual rear camera setup.

 If you haven't caught on by now, the OnePlus 5's dual rear camera setup is one of the biggest mysterious about the smartphone.
 While past rumours have suggested a horizontal setup, newer leaks have tipped a vertical camera module and we are unlikely to get a clear idea before the grand unveiling.